MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/dataverse-accelerator/dataverse-accelerator.md

    - See the section on [contacting help and support](#contacting-help-and-support) for instructions on getting support either with the features in the Dataverse Accelerator, or if you encounter problems using the application.

 1. **How often is Dataverse Accelerator updated?**
    - Dataverse Accelerator is regularly updated to incorporate new features, improvements, and bug fixes.
-Major updates are announced based on the individual features, and will be indicated in the feature details.
+Major updates are announced based on the individual features, and will be indicated in the feature details (available in the app itself), release notes, and blog posts.

 ## Contacting help and support